-ECIHC has finalized its zakat status up to the year 2012 and filed the zakat returns up to the year 2016.
-Unrestricted zakat certificates have been obtained up to the year 2016.
+ECIHC has finalized its Zakat status up to the year 2012 and filed the Zakat returns up to the year 2017.
+Unrestricted Zakat certificates have been obtained up to the year 2017.

-IZDCL has finalised its zakat status up to the year 2012.
-The GAZT issued the zakat assessment for the years 2013 to 2015 and claimed zakat differences of SR 4.6 million.
+IZDCL has finalised its Zakat status up to the year 2012.
+The GAZT issued the Zakat assessment for the years 2013 to 2015 and claimed Zakat differences of SR 4.6 million.
 IZDCL objected against the GAZT assessment.
-Furthermore, IZDCL filed the zakat returns up to the year 2016, and obtained the zakat certificates.
+Furthermore, IZDCL filed the Zakat returns up to the year 2017 and obtained the Zakat certificates.

-REOM and REM have filed their zakat returns for the period / years from 2013 to 2016 and obtained unrestricted zakat certificates.
+REOM and REM have filed their Zakat returns for the period / years from 2013 to 2017 and obtained unrestricted Zakat certificates.

-RED has filed its zakat returns for the period / years from 2013 to 2016 and obtained facility letter as there was no revenue from operations.
+RED has filed its Zakat returns for the period / years from 2013 to 2017 and obtained un-restricted Zakat certificate.